About Falcon’s Shadow

 The first edition of Falcon's Shadow is available across the globe in paperback format.

-For those who prefer the digital format, Falcon's Shadow is available worldwide as an e-book for your handheld device.
+For those who prefer the digital format, Falcon's Shadow is available worldwide on Amazon, Kobo, and Barnes & Noble as an e-book for your handheld device.
 Click on the image below for a sample chapter.

 Narrator Simon Hester has spent a lifetime telling stories through his voice and his music.
 He has narrated many projects, but his first love is audiobooks.
 Simon's style that is both compelling and highly engaging.
 He has once again delivered a beautiful, visceral, and deeply nuanced performance.
 His captivating narration brings Falcon's Shadow to life.
 Simon is an extraordinarily talented voice artist.